postmanlabs/labs-docs/src/pages/docs/api-governance/api-testing/security-warnings.md

 ### Unencrypted communication

-If a website accepts a connection through HTTP and redirects to HTTPS, visitors may initially communicate with the non-encrypted version of the site before being redirected, if, for example, the visitor types `www.example.com` or even just `example.com`.
+If a website accepts a connection through HTTP and redirects to HTTPS, visitors may initially communicate with the non-encrypted version of the site before they get redirected, if, for example, the visitor types `www.example.com` or even `example.com`.
 This creates an opportunity for a [manipulator-in-the-middle attack](https://owasp.org/www-community/attacks/Manipulator-in-the-middle_attack).
 The redirect could be exploited to direct visitors to a malicious site instead of the secure version of the original site.

 Issue description | Possible fix
 --- | ---
-The HTTP `Strict-Transport-Security` header is missing or isn’t configured properly.
+The HTTP `Strict-Transport-Security` header is missing or isn’t configured correctly.
 This header informs browsers that the site should only be accessed using HTTPS and that any future attempts to access it using HTTP should automatically be converted to HTTPS. | Add the [`Strict-Transport-Security`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security) header so the browser can remember that the site should only be accessed using HTTPS.
 You should also define the `max-age` property in the header.

 ### Cache poisoning

 [Cache poisoning attacks](https://owasp.org/www-community/attacks/Cache_Poisoning) exploit [`Cache-Control`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control) behavior so that a harmful response is served to users.
-The impact of a maliciously constructed response can be magnified if it is cached either by a web cache used by multiple users or even the browser cache of a single user.
+The impact of a maliciously constructed response can be magnified if it's cached either by a web cache used by multiple users or even the browser cache of a single user.

 Issue description | Possible fix
 --- | ---
-The `Cache-Control` header is missing or isn’t configured properly.
+The `Cache-Control` header is missing or isn’t configured correctly.
 This allows the browser and proxies to cache content.
 This might be the intended behavior for static assets like CSS, JavaScript, or image files, but you should review the assets to ensure that sensitive content won’t be cached. | For secure content, make sure the `Cache-Control` header is set with `no-cache`, `no-store`, and `must-revalidate`.
 If an asset should be cached, consider setting the directives `public`, `max-age`, and `immutable`.

 ### Cross-site request forgery

-Cookies are not sent on normal cross-site subrequests (for example, to load images or frames into a third party site) but they are sent when a user navigates to the origin site (in other words, when they follow a link).
+Cookies aren't sent on normal cross-site sub-requests (for example, to load images or frames into a third party site) but they're sent when a user navigates to the origin site (in other words, when they follow a link).

 #### Sensitive cookie with improper SameSite attribute